serjilyashenko/epg-screen/README.md

 * A marker indicates current time and reloads in real time.
 * Current TV shows are highlighted.
 * You can focus on current time using `NOW` button.
+* Application is scalable for landscape.
+* There is no any serious Redux layer in the application structure because of the application has only one container component.

 **Note:** The application is a demonstration instance.
 It works correctly in case of a TV schedule for the current day.